 HOW I CAN HELP

-I am a child & adolescent therapist and coach based in Devon but working online throughout England and Wales.
+I am a child & adolescent therapist mainly based in Devon, working online throughout the UK.
 I have a lot of experience helping children, young people and families, so please read on to see how I can help you and your child.

 I help when children are experiencing difficulties with their feelings, behaviour and relationships.
 It is normal for children and young people to have challenges and worries as they grow up, but sometimes for all sorts of reasons it can be hard for them to sort these out without help.
 Parents and other adults are usually able to help, but sometimes they need additional assistance too and they welcome the involvement of a professional like me.
 As well as providing individual support I often provide guidance to parents as well as other people involved with a child.

 One of the key assumptions and beliefs that underpins my approach to therapeutic work with children and families is that there is often a direct connection between how children feel, and how they behave.
 When children have not been supported enough to effectively communicate their emotions, they often discharge them through difficult or challenging behaviour, worry or other bodily symptoms instead.

 Research shows that it is often more effective to identify and work towards improving children’s emotional difficulties at an early stage to prevent things escalating.
 A good indication that additional support might be needed is when the emotional distress that a child is experiencing or displaying through their behaviour begins to have a significant impact on their daily life and functioning (e.g. it is affecting their friendships, relationships at home, school work and/or is stopping them from doing things they want to do).

 If you think your child is showing some of these symptoms or if you are a young person reading this and think you would like help, please do not hesitate to contact me.